tarsicio/API_REST_LARAVEL_8/README.md

 Version 3 of this project has everything that was done in version 2, of the Laravel Framework, I am passing it to API-REST.

+Very important to take into account.

+in the class

+Illuminate\Foundation\Auth\ResetsPasswords;

+which is in \vendor -> in the method

+protected function resetUrl($notifiable),

+You must comment the following lines of code:

+return url(route('password.reset', [
+             'token' => $this->token,
+             'email' => $notifiable->getEmailForPasswordReset(),
+         ], false));

+and instead put:

+return 'localhost:3000/password/reset/'.$this->token.'?email='.$notifiable->getEmailForPasswordReset();

+You must do all this, so that the sending via email of the link to reset the password works correctly, you feel free to adjust according to your URL for the one that best suits your situation.

 Thanks for your support.

 Att,